tralkan/tyron/README.md

 -   [MetaMask SDK](https://docs.metamask.io/wallet/how-to/connect/set-up-sdk/javascript/react/)

-To connect to networks such as Ethereum, Polygon zkEVM and zkSync.
+To connect to networks such as Ethereum and Polygon.

 ## Getting Started